 One of the big advertised pulls is $1 Blackjack 24/7.
-They have a stadium blackjack option upfront now as well with it which is the 24/7 part – the physical table games are not open 24/7.
+They have a stadium blackjack option upfront now as well with it which is the 24/7 part.
 There’s still some double deck at lower limits and I played craps at a $5 minimum not that long ago.
 Blackjack at $10 and up pays 3:2 as well, so they offer better table rules than many of the strip casinos at that price.

 I’ve routinely seen both $5 (6:5) and $10 minimum tables open on weeknights, so those bristling at some of the higher table limits on the strip would be would be well versed to check things out here.
 (During one visit not long ago I played Blackjack at a table where two brothers, who claimed to have had booked a Bellagio suite, came to Hooters for better gambling value.)

 The table games section is small, so there’s not a lot of options, but you’ll find the standards, including roulette, craps and blackjack.